JetBrains/intellij-sdk-docs/tutorials/build_system/prerequisites.md

 ### 1.2.
 Ensure the Gradle plugin is enabled

-The Gradle plugin is required if you want to add a [Gradle Run Configuration](https://www.jetbrains.com/idea/help/create-run-debug-configuration-for-gradle-tasks.html) to IntelliJ IDEA.
+The [Gradle plugin](https://plugins.gradle.org/plugin/org.jetbrains.intellij) is required if you want to add a [Gradle Run Configuration](https://www.jetbrains.com/idea/help/create-run-debug-configuration-for-gradle-tasks.html) to IntelliJ IDEA.
 You can verify the Gradle plugin is enabled by visiting **Settings \| Plugins \| Gradle**.

 ![Ensure the Gradle plugin is enabled](img/step0_gradle_enabled.png)

 ### 1.3.
-Create a new Gradle project
+Add Gradle support to an existing plugin

 There are two ways to add Gradle support to an existing project.
 Both will require adding a `build.gradle` file under the root directory, with at least the following contents: